Kristen Schaal: Early life

-Schaal was born in Longmont, Colorado, to a Lutheran family of Dutch ancestry.
+Schaal was born on January 24, 1978, in Longmont, Colorado, to a Lutheran family of Dutch ancestry.
 She was raised on her family's cattle ranch, in a rural area near Boulder, Colorado.
 Her father is a construction worker and her mother a secretary.

 Schaal attended Skyline High School where she graduated in 1996.
-She has a brother, David, who is three years her elder.
+She has a brother, David, born in 1975.
 She attended the University of Colorado in Boulder for a year and graduated from Northwestern University.
 She then moved to New York in 2000 to pursue a comedy career.
 In 2005, she had her first break when she was included in the New York article "The Ten Funniest New Yorkers You've Never Heard Of".

 Career

 Live comedy

 In 2006, Schaal performed at the 2006 HBO US Comedy Arts Festival in Aspen, where she won the award for "Best Alternative Comedian".
 She was also the winner of the second annual Andy Kaufman Award (hosted by the New York Comedy Festival), Best Female Stand-up at the 2006 Nightlife Awards in New York City, and "Best Female Stand Up Comedian" at the 2007 ECNY Awards.
 At the 2008 Melbourne International Comedy Festival, she won the Barry Award for her show Kristen Schaal As You Have Probably Never Seen Her Before, tying with Nina Conti.
 Also in 2006, Schaal appeared on the first season of the Comedy Central show Live at Gotham.
 She co-hosts the weekly variety show Hot Tub in Los Angeles, which was voted "Best Variety Show of 2005" by a Time-Out New York's readers poll.
 She also performs at the Peoples Improv Theater on the improv team, "Big Black Car".
 She is a founding member of the theatre company The Striking Viking Story Pirates, which adapts stories by children into sketches and songs.

-Schaal performed live at the Edinburgh Fringe 2007 in Scotland, where she was one of six acts (chosen from over two hundred American productions at the Fringe) requested to perform at the US Consul General-sponsored "Fringe USA" Showcase.
+Schaal performed live at the Edinburgh Fringe 2007, where she was one of six acts (chosen from over two hundred American productions at the Fringe) requested to perform at the US Consul General-sponsored "Fringe USA" Showcase.

 On her return to the Edinburgh Fringe Festival in August 2008, Schaal was nominated for the If.comedy award for Kristen Schaal And Kurt Braunohler: Double Down Hearts.

 Schaal has also performed at the Royal Albert Hall, London, as part of The Secret Policeman's Ball 2008 in aid of Amnesty International, and at the Bonnaroo 2009 music festival.
 In 2010, Schaal appeared as a stand-up comic on John Oliver's New York Stand Up Show and at the Solid Sound Festival at the Massachusetts Museum of Contemporary Art.